bentoml/sentence-embedding-bento/README.md

-# Serving SentenceEmbedding Model with BentoML
+# Sentence Embedding API Service

-This is a sentence embedding API service built with [BentoML](https://github.com/bentoml/BentoML).
+This project is a sentence embedding API service built with [BentoML](https://github.com/bentoml/BentoML).
 It comes with the [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) sentence embedding model and provides a high-performance model server for generating text embeddings over a REST API endpoint.

-Looking For Image Embeddings?
+Looking for Image Embeddings?
 Check out [CLIP-API-service](https://github.com/bentoml/CLIP-API-service).

-# Usage: Docker
+# Try it out!

 The pre-built Docker Images for this project can be found on GitHub Container registry [here](https://github.com/bentoml/sentence-embedding-bento/pkgs/container/sentence-embedding-bento).

-Ensure you have [Docker](https://docs.docker.com/engine/install/) installed and running, launch the embedding service with the following command:
+First, ensure you have [Docker](https://docs.docker.com/engine/install/) installed and running.

+Launch the embedding service locally with the following command:
 ```bash
 docker run --rm -p 3000:3000 ghcr.io/bentoml/sentence-embedding-bento:latest
 ```

 Open http://0.0.0.0:3000 from your browser to send test requests from the Web UI.

-Alternatively, run the API client with Python or CURL command:
+Alternatively, generate text embeddings with BentoML Python API client or CURL command:

 ```python
 from bentoml.client import Client